jsdotlua/jest-lua/docs/docs/Configuration.md

 Default: `nil`

-When the `projects` configuration is provided with an array of instances, Jest Roblox will run tests in all of the specified projects at the same time.
+When the `projects` configuration is provided with an array of instances, Jest Lua will run tests in all of the specified projects at the same time.
 This is great for monorepos or when working on multiple projects at the same time.

 ```lua
 return {